-• Generator: The name of the program that generated this script, e.g. "Generator: Aegisub".
+- Generator: The name of the program that generated this script, e.g. "Generator: Aegisub".
 Default value is empty.
-This should be ignored by the renderer, but might be useful for inter-editing-program interaction.

-- Wrapping: The line wrapping style.
+This should be ignored by the renderer, but might be useful for inter-editing-program interaction. - Wrapping: The line wrapping style.
 This can be "Manual", in which case only \n can break lines or "Automatic", in which the renderer chooses how to break them.
 The default is "Automatic".
-Note that if this is set to manual, the line can NEVER be broken at anywhere other than forced line breaks, even if it means that the line will become unreadable because it goes outside the display area. - Extensions: A comma-separated list of all extensions being used in this file.
+Even if it is set to Automatic, \n will still insert a line break.
+On the other hand, if set to manual, the line can NEVER be broken at anywhere other than forced line breaks, even if it means that the line will become unreadable because it goes outside the display area. - Extensions: A comma-separated list of all extensions being used in this file.
 At the moment, there are no extensions available.
 Renderers should read this to enable any extensions that they might support.
 Editing programs MUST keep this field intact, unless the user chooses otherwise.
 Scripts WILL break if the list of extensions is suddenly lost. - Credits: Credits for the people who worked on this subtitle file.
 Purely for informational purposes and SHOULD be ignored by the renderer.
 Subtitling programs SHOULD be able to display these credits to the user. - Title: The title of this script.
 Purely for informational purposes and SHOULD be ignored by the renderer.
 Subtitling programs SHOULD be able to display this title to the user.

-Unlike in the previous incarnations of the format, storing private data here is not allowed, which means that this section MUSTnot contain any properties not listed here.
+Unlike in the previous incarnations of the format, storing private data here is not allowed, which means that this section MUST NOT contain any properties not listed here.
 Any application-specific or otherwise private data MUST be stored in [Private:PROGNAME] groups instead, as mentioned above.